-Before deciding to book a room, you should also ask about the room’s facilities and if they have any other requirements.
-In today’s lesson, I am going to share with you some phrases to help you check the room before making a reservation and book a room for your trip to Vietnam.
+Before booking a room, you should also ask about the room’s facilities and if they have any other requirements.
+In today’s lesson, I am going to share with you some phrases to help you check the room before making a reservation and booking a room for your trip to Vietnam.

 There are different types of accommodations in Vietnam.
 Before learning sentences for making a room reservation, you should have learned how they call a hotel, a motel, etc. in the Vietnamese language.

 A hotel (khách sạn) in Vietnam can be owned by a family or a company.
 There are different hotel rankings from 1-star (một sao) to 5-star (năm sao).
 The hotel rankings in Vietnam follow the international hotel assessment.

 2) Motel – Khách Sạn Bên Đường

 A motel is a hotel built next to main routes, so people can stay overnight when they are tired of driving a long distance.
 Although the full name of a motel in Vietnamese is ‘khách sạn bên đường’, people usually call it ‘khách sạn’.

 If you would like to have a nice room or a bungalow, with a swimming pool and a garden, a resort is a good choice.
 In Vietnamese, a resort is called ‘khu nghỉ dưỡng’.

 A hostel (nhà nghỉ) is usually cheaper than a hotel.
 In Vietnam, you can book a private room or a shared room at a hostel.
 A shared room is cost-saving but it lacks privacy.
 If you travel with your partner, you might want to book a private room at a reasonable price.